 View Rideau Canal Sea-Doo Tour – Westport to Merrickville in a larger map

 The next morning at 7:30, we began the 70-kilometre, 10-lock Sea Doo ride to Merrickville under the only pocket of clear blue sky in sight.
 Mighty black and white clouds, piled miles high continued to surge across the firmament.
 We spied heavy streaks etched against the horizon where rain was pounding in the distance.
 Our luck held as our lone clear patch seemed to follow our winding course across the Rideau Lakes to Smiths Falls.
-It even detoured south with us to visit the town of Portland and remained overhead while we explored these magnificent cottage country waterways.
+It even detoured south with us to visit the town of Portland.
+And then remained overhead while we explored these magnificent cottage country waterways.

-But near the Edmonds Lock, the clouds suddenly closed in without warning, releasing a torrential deluge that would have been painful were it not for the protection of our Sea-Doo Riding Jackets, headgear, No Fog masks and neoprene gloves.
+But near the Edmonds Lock, the clouds suddenly closed in without warning, releasing a torrential deluge.
+This would have been painful were it not for the protection of our Sea-Doo Riding Jackets, headgear, No Fog masks and neoprene gloves.
 The storm’s velocity tumbled it eastward in less than fifteen minutes.
 While ominous clouds threatened throughout the remainder of that 42˚C Sea Doo riding day, it rained no more.

 We suspected that Merrickville, home of the Canadian Recreational Canoe Association, was close when we spotted several massive war canoes on the river.
 By 2:15 PM, we had docked in downtown Merrickville, beside the original blockhouse, now museum, that guards the canal.
 Just across the way, we could see the historical facade of The Baldachin Inn, our first class destination for that night.
 But we were still three hours away from that cushy abode.
-Our marina for the night was on the far side of the four Merrickville locks, and only with those under our belts today could we buy the time to play tourist in Ottawa on the morrow.
+Our marina for the night was on the far side of the four Merrickville locks.
+And only with those under our belts today could we buy the time to play tourist in Ottawa on the morrow.
 So we locked through, and finally settled into our gorgeous lodgings around 5:30, just in time for a scrumptious dinner.

 Rideau Canal Sea Doo Tour: Day Four – Merrickville to Ottawa, Ontario…